dragmakex/solidity-metrics.nvim/README.md

 - Workspace analysis is implemented by building a temporary scope file from discovered `.sol` files.
 - If `rg` is installed, it is used for faster file discovery.
 - HTML export uses `vim.ui.open()` when available, otherwise `open`/`xdg-open`/`start`.
-- By default the plugin prefers project-local `node_modules/.bin/solidity-code-metrics`, then global PATH, then optional `npx` fallback.

 ## License